Update on fees for the SCA examination

 We are now in a position to confirm the Simulated Consultation Assessment (SCA) examination fee and would like to ensure that all members understand the way in which the fee has been agreed.

-Since the MRCGP became mandatory for clinical practice in the UK in 2007, the RCGP has made a commitment to trainees that it will take a full cost recovery approach to the MRCGP examination fee.
+Since the MRCGP became mandatory for clinical practice in the UK in 2007, the RCGP has made a commitment to candidates that it will take a full cost recovery approach to the MRCGP examination fee.
 It will not use the examination to generate a profit to fund other activities.
 We understand the financial pressures that many GPs experience during their training.

 This means that all costs related to running the examination, both direct and indirect, are included in the examination fee.
 The Charity Commission requires the College to report on costs annually, but it is not possible to guarantee a break-even position at the end of each financial year.
-This is because there can be a great deal of variability around the number of trainees taking the examination each year.
-The College therefore works to the principle that over a three-year period, the examination should be cost-neutral, and fees are adjusted accordingly to be fair to trainees taking the examination throughout that period.
+This is because there can be a great deal of variability around the number of candidates taking the examination each year.
+The College therefore works to the principle that over a three-year period, the examination should be cost-neutral, and fees are adjusted accordingly to be fair to candidates taking the examination throughout that period.

-Direct costs are related to running the examination event that trainees are attending (e.g., case writing, examiners, staff, IT platforms, role-players).
+Direct costs are related to running the examination event that candidates are attending (e.g., case writing, examiners, staff, IT platforms, role-players).
 Indirect costs relate to other aspects of the examination and training (e.g., Workplace Based Assessment, examination governance etc) and to the attributable general costs for the College to support staff and operate an examinations team.

 All these variables have been considered in setting the Simulated Consultation Assessment fee for 2023-24, at £1,180.